 A three-quarter scale mock-up had pride of place when RRS Discovery visited Lisbon for Expo ’98, the International Year of the Ocean – most visitors not realising it was a dummy.

 Powered by lead-acid car batteries, Autosub had short legs but quickly evolved into the Autosub 1a with several thousand D-cells batteries housed in carbon-fibre tubes providing 1000km range or up to eight days endurance – which was a considerable achievement for the time.

 The first science missions included deployments in the North Sea, west coast of Scotland, the Isles of Scilly, Strait of Sicily and the most daring of all – the first under-ice missions.
 New discoveries were made with all of the missions, though we also temporarily lost Autosub in the Strait of Sicily when it found a ledge to get stuck beneath.
 An ROV was used to bring it back to the surface, not too worse for wear, although it lost the Florida Atlantic University sensor from the nose cone.

 The three-quarter scale Autosub model was exhibited at public open days, and eventually at the Wellcome Wing of the Science Museum, and later at the National Maritime Museum in Greenwich.

 A private-sector version of Autosub 1a was built by Subsea 7 under license, and was exhibited at the first London-based Oceanology International in 2002.

-After Autosub Science Missions was complete the next programme was ‘Autosub Under Ice’, focussed on Antarctic and Greenland ice shelf deployments.
+After Autosub Science Missions was complete the next programme was ‘Autosub Under Ice’, focused on Antarctic and Greenland ice shelf deployments.
 The vehicle was upgraded to Autosub 2 standard, Ken Collins succeeded Steve Hall as thematic programme manager, and Autosub began a series of highly successful missions that solidly established its reputation as a reliable under-ice performer.

 Risk analysis suggested a high chance of loss under ice, and permission was given to start building Autosub3.
 The analyses were correct, as Autosub2 was lost some 17km from the ice edge after a mission in February 2005.
 Autosub3 took over the under ice work and has proved to be a solid, reliable long-term performer, still NOC’s vehicle of choice for missions under ice-covered ocean until it was retired in 2017.